pkra/peterkrautzberger.org/_posts/2010/2010-02-14-tools-for-your-online-collaboration.md

 - zotero
 published: true
 permalink: 0010/
-redirect_from: "krautzberger/2010/02/14/tools-for-your-online-collaboration/"
 ---

 So the [winter school in Hejnice](http://www.winterschool.eu/) <del>ended two weeks ago</del> is long past — and despite my intentions I did not find the time to blog.
 This is primarily a sign of the quality of the winter school, both scientifically and socially.
 I do admit I spent the lunch breaks walking in the beautiful surrounding mountains instead of blogging…

 Anyway, on the last evening of the winter school a couple of people gathered together to exchange tools for collaborating via the [intertubes](http://en.wiktionary.org/wiki/Intertubes).
-I volunteered — also with the upcoming third [Young Set Theorists](http://www.bernhard-irrgang.de/yst.html) meeting in mind — to make the discussion available online.
+I volunteered — also with the upcoming third [Young Set Theorists](http://www.math.uni-bonn.de/ag/logik/events/young-set-theory-2010/) meeting in mind — to make the discussion available online.
 Of course, the title refers to [this](http://info.tuwien.ac.at/goldstern/papers/tools.ps) wonderful paper by Goldstern and Judah which taught me the little bit of iterated forcing that I know.

 For now I will restrict myself to [freemium](http://en.wikipedia.org/wiki/Freemium) services.
 Of course, this is an open list — drop me a comment to add to this list (hm, a google wave would be better, right?).